 So, what gives?
-Interestingly enough, having dedication alone doesn’t provide the same benefits as activities that introduce a musical element.
-If you want kids to thrive in the upcoming school year, prevent the much-feared “summer slide” by introducing them to music.
-Here’s why:
+Interestingly, dedication alone doesn’t provide the same benefits as activities that introduce a musical element.
+If you want kids to thrive in the upcoming school year, prevent the much-feared summer slide by introducing them to music.

 All Subjects are Interrelated

-This is an invaluable tool set to fortify over summer as parents repeatedly cite the summer months as incredibly difficult to keep kids productive.
-Playing music is a one-size-fits-all solution for keeping their mental tools sharp.
+This is an invaluable tool to fortify over the summer, as parents repeatedly cite the summer months as challenging for keeping kids productive.
+Playing music is a fun and engaging solution to keep their mental tools sharp.

 A Much-Needed Time of Disruption

-Today, experimental education is getting good press—and for good reason.
+Experimental education often disrupts the day in beneficial ways.
 The structure of formal education in a summer setting may actually hinder childhood learning development.
-During the summer gap, it’s important to introduce new methods of learning when academia only goes so far.
+It’s important to introduce new learning methods during the summer gap when academia only goes so far.

-Music, on the other hand, is simultaneously structured and unstructured.
-The use of experimental methods in education, reports MIT Press Journals, is invaluable.
-Introducing a child to an instrument, guiding them along an unorthodox learning route and forming a lesson plan around their progress—rather than a school curriculum—may be the way to go for summer learning.
+Music is simultaneously structured and unstructured.
+Introducing a child to an instrument, guiding them along an unorthodox learning route, and forming a lesson plan around their progress—rather than a school curriculum—is a welcome time of enrichment that supplements academic studies.

 Long-Term Benefits

-In the long run, kids who play instruments develop enhanced academic skills, physical skills, discipline and patience.
+In the long run, kids who play instruments develop enhanced academic skills, physical skills, discipline, and patience.
 It can even cultivate social skills, teaching kids to coordinate their efforts with those of an administrator.
-Music benefits are likely to stick around for a while, so whenever they need a break from traditional teaching, music can help them prepare to return to the old grind.
+Music benefits are likely to stick around for a while, so whenever students need a break from traditional teaching, music can help them find new ways of learning and prepare their minds for academics.